kdknigga/aeroinfo/API.md

 What's a runway end?
 Well, the FAA breaks a normal runway into two parts: base end and reciprocal end.
 For an example, runway "18/36" has a base end of "18" and a reciprocal end of "36".
 In the FAA's data set, some attributes belong to a runway as a whole and some attributes belong to runway ends.

-All querys are done with HTTP GETs and query strings.
+All queries are done with HTTP GETs and query strings.
 I don't do anything with POSTs or any other methods at the moment.

-Query strings can be broken down into two parts: identifying what you want to search for, and specifing what information you want to see.
+Query strings can be broken down into two parts: identifying what you want to search for, and specifying what information you want to see.
 I'll show examples below.

 ## How to query airport information
 The required query string parameter to search for an airport is `airport`.
 It accepts either FAA or ICAO airport identifers and returns basic airport information.